LukeHayesss/jumpycat/README.md

 # Jumpy Cat!
+Say hello to the coolest cat, Mr. Murray.
 Another one day mini-game challenge to build a cute version of Doodle Jump, called Jumpy Cat!
 - collision detection, so when the cat lands on a platform, it then jumps up so that we can land on the next one
 - the score keeps track of how many platforms we jump past